secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 ### Exercise: Verifying login

 Now go to verifyLogin.
-This should call the verifySignature function and return a boolean on whether the signature if valid or now.
+This should call the verifySignature function and return a boolean on whether the signature is valid or not.

 <details> <summary> Solution: </summary>